inclusive-design/financial-inclusion/src/collections/chapters/en/narrative-4-future-planning-for-immigrants-with-disabilities.md

 ### Exploring possibilities: Quick wins to big moves

 Here are examples to spark ideas for serving clients like Ki.
-We use a 2x2 grid to shows the scale of effort and impact.
+We use a 2x2 grid to show the scale of effort and impact.

 <!-- Grid diagram goes here. -->